TraverseData/traverse-retargeting-publisher-documentation/README.md

 ### Creating a subscriber list

-*Creating exclusion lists programmatically is not yet supported.*
+*Creating subscriber lists programmatically is not yet supported.*

 In the meantime, please <a href="mailto:Traverse Operations <operations@traversedlp.com&gt">contact us</a> and we will provide you a subscriber-list ID.